SRI-CSL/yices2/README.md

 ```
 brew install yices
 ```
-though currently this only installs the version without mcsat enabled.
+though currently this only installs the version without mcsat enabled, for more about mcsat see [below](#support-for-non-linear-arithmetic).

 #### Aptitude